liushuyu6666/Algorithm_Leetcode_Java/src/Longest_Palindromic_Substring/Explanation.md

 3. We should fill in the cells of the matrix in the order indicated by the green arrows.
 4. To the last cell.

+## Optimize by scrolling array
+We can observe that the value of `dp[i][j]` is determined solely by `dp[i+1][j-1]`.
+As a result, we can convert the matrix into a one-dimensional scroll array, which saves space but does not reduce the number of loop iterations.